PanPapag/An-efficient-searching-machine/README.md

 # An-efficient-searching-machine

-As part of this work, you need to write a program that creates new child processes with the help of the fork () command.
+As part of this work, it was needed to write a program that creates new child processes with the help of the fork () command.
 Child processes compose a process hierarchy that is in the form of a binary tree.
 This tree has internal nodes as well as leaf nodes.

 The purpose of this project is to perform queries in a 'high-level binary record' and to sort the search results.
 Processes of the binary process tree implement the search for records in the file.
 Leaf nodes undertake to search for records in parts of the file while internal nodes compose the results they get from their children and promote them to their parents.
 The final sorting of the results is done by the sort () system program after the search process has finished.